 For seven days a week, 365 days a year, this machinery never stops, thanks to the excellent infrastructure and professional workers.
-This system is always on, and so are online casinos where players who use best slots sites for UK can bet 24/7.
+This system is always on, just like the online casinos that offer best slots sites for UK.
 Even if this is an unimaginable compact and extensive system, the Hong Kong Subway has the lowest train delay rate in the world.
 The reason why it’s possible to manage such a complex network of jobs and human resources is that the Artificial Intelligence delegates all the work.

 Andy Chun from the City University of Hong Kong has designed for MTR, a company that owns the subway, an AI system that integrates multiple business sectors into one unit.
 Also, by using machine learning, it is capable of creating the most optimal task allocation and schedule for required engineering works.

 Chun implemented the knowledge and experience of specialists from the same field into the software.
 Hence, the algorithm actually uses human expertise when making the most favorable schedule of duties.